IB3W/pdsnd_github/README.md

 Include the date you created this project and README file.

 ### Project Title
-usa bikeshare
+usa bikeshare project

 ### Description
-Describe what your project is about and what it does
+ added installation instructions and usage examples to README.md

 ### Files used
 washington.csv